crowdcover/moabi/_posts/blog/2014-04-07-presets-and-id.md

 ## Presets and iD

-Presets and predefined set of tag(s) that represent a feature on the ground, for example, a Park.
+Presets are predefined set of tag(s) that represent a feature on the ground, for example, a Park.
 The idea of presets is widely used in OpenStreetMap and the iD editor makes it much easier.
-Presets can define fields, icons and more metadata to make the feature unambiguous.
+Presets can define fields, icons, and more metadata to make the feature unambiguous.

 Though, it is still pretty difficult to create a new preset or edit an existing preset without having to rebuild iD.
 [The HOT Visual Tag Chooser](http://visualtags.hotosm.org/) is a great preset editor which is compatible with JOSM.
 It allows you to export and import presets as an XML. iD makes it easy to deal with presets by defining them as JSON and parsing them appropriately.
 This makes us think that the preset editor is a sensible feature for iD.